 I am what you would call a vocologist or a “singing voice specialist”, a designation that has only recently come into the voice vocabulary.
-A specialist of this sort has training in voice performance, voice pedagogy and voice science that assists singers with their voice habilitation needs.
-Given this background, I teach singing using a systematic program that includes voice-building exercises that encourage healthy and robust singing and allow students to understand, appreciate and take ownership of their own vocal development.
-Want to learn how to sing and finally feel like you understand and can trust your own instrument?
-I can help.
+A specialist of this sort has training in voice performance, voice pedagogy and voice science.

 Singing voice rehabilitation

 If you are a Music Therapist, you sing as part of your clinical practice every day.
-You use your voice to sing songs, lead group singing with adequate volume, assess clients’ status through singing and facilitate client response.
-You employ the use of vocal exercises, chant, vocal toning and improvisation.
-You also perform in a variety of moods and styles which often incorporate client preference.
+You use your voice to lead group singing with adequate volume, and to facilitate client response.
+You also perform in a variety of moods and styles (e.g., classical, pop, children's songs, chant, vocal toning) which often incorporate client preference and improvisation.

-An adapted therapeutic singing lesson is a singing lesson designed specifically for music therapists.
-These kinds of lessons include: basic functional singing training, techniques for maintaining good vocal health and injury prevention related to the demands of the profession, training on how to sing in non-traditional postures with self-accompaniment or a cappella, stylistic instruction, and work on improvisational singing with lead sheets.
+Applied singing lessons for Music Therapists include: basic functional singing training, techniques for maintaining good vocal health and injury prevention related to the demands of your profession, training on how to sing in non-traditional postures with self-accompaniment, stylistic instruction (classical vs. pop), work on improvisational singing with lead sheets, and vocal toning.

-If you are a music therapist and want to learn more, I can help.
+If you are a music therapist and want to learn more about your voice, I can help.

 "When I began studying under Charlene during my undergraduate program, it did not take me long to realize the honour and privilege I had of working with her.
 Not only is she an immensely gifted vocalist, technically and artistically, but she is also a kind and intuitive teacher.
 Under Charlene’s tutelage, my singing was given the space it needed to transform.
 Rather than singing to simply produce notes, I now sing to participate in the creation of moments wrapped in grace, beauty, humour, and passion.
 Getting to this point in my singing would not be possible without the great care Charlene took during our time together and for this I am so very grateful."